plgd-dev/doc/content/en/features/audit-log.md

 for Resource in the event {
     if Resource is in the snapshot map and
       Resource data is equal to the resource data in the snapshot map {
-        Remove Resource from the event
+        remove Resource from the event
     } else {
-      Add or update Resource in the snapshot map
+      add or update Resource in the snapshot map
     }
 }
 ```